cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 # Introduction {#introduction}

-Many cryptographic protocols require a procedure which maps arbitrary input, e.g., passwords, to points on an elliptic curve (EC).
-Prominent examples include Simple Password Exponential Key Exchange {{Jablon96}}, Password Authenticated Key Exchange {{BMP00}}, Identity-Based Encryption {{BF01}} and Boneh-Lynn-Shacham signatures {{BLS01}}.
+Many cryptographic protocols require a procedure which maps arbitrary input, e.g., a password, to a point on an elliptic curve (EC).
+This procedure is known as hashing to an elliptic curve.
+Prominent examples of cryptosystems that hash to elliptic curves include Simple Password Exponential Key Exchange
+{{Jablon96}}, Password Authenticated Key Exchange {{BMP00}}, Identity-Based Encryption {{BF01}} and Boneh-Lynn-Shacham signatures {{BLS01}}.

 Unfortunately for implementors, the precise mapping which is suitable for a given scheme is not necessarily included in the description of the protocol.